 Current Research Interests

-I am interested in the intersection of economics and computer science as seen in areas such as multi-agent modeling, optimization, auction mechanisms and game theory.
+My research focus sits at the intersection of economics and computer science as seen in areas such as multi-agent modeling, optimization, auction mechanisms and game theory.
 Currently, we are developing and analyzing agent bidding strategies for the TAC Ad Auctions and TAC AdX competitions.
-I am also particularly interested in how to communicate the intricacies of human value to autonomous agents working on their behalf.

-I am also intrigued by the way that economics can inform the management of scarce resources as seen in the design of distributed/network systems.
+I also think about how economics can inform the management of scarce resources as seen in the design of distributed/network systems.
 Economics is the study of the allocation of scarce resources.
 As computer systems, on a basic level, must manage scarce resources, I believe systems can be improved with an understanding of the forces involved with resource allocation and economics can be improved by reasoning about the complexities of resource sharing in distributed systems.